 Settlement price is based on the average price of a 600 lb calf, derived from current sales data from auction markets in Saskatchewan and Manitoba

-The period for purchasing WCPIP-Calf policies for settlement in Fall 2017 expired on May 31, 2017.
+The period for purchasing WCPIP-Calf policies for settlement in Fall 2018 expires on May 31, 2018.

 Applicants must be 18 years of age or older, and file or intend to file farm income for tax purposes in the Province of Manitoba.